 9:00 AM Rally, March, and Worship Service, Franklin Street Post Office (Hosted by: Chapel Hill-Carrboro and UNC-CH chapters of the National Association for the Advancement of Colored People (NAACP) Click here for more.

-7:30 PM Keynote Lecture and Awards with Angela Davis, Memorial Hall (Hosted by: Diversity and Multicultural Affairs and Carolina Union Activities Board) Click here for more. *Event is free but tickets are required and will be available beginning January 6 at Memorial Hall. *Private (invite-only) reception will follow hosted by the Theta Omicron Chapter of Kappa Alpha Psi Fraternity, Inc.
+7:30 PM Keynote Lecture and Awards with Angela Davis, Memorial Hall (Hosted by: Diversity and Multicultural Affairs and Carolina Union Activities Board) Click here for more. *Event is currently sold out.
+Please sign up for a space in the live-feed overflow room.
+Spaces are limited and will be accepted first come, first serve.
+Please click here to sign up.

 Tuesday, January 20